Learn how to open a consignment shop or let us help you get started on your entrepreneurial journey today, with expert support guaranteed.

 You can file for an LLC online and learn what business license may be required with info from the Small Business Administration (SBA).

-Now let’s have some fun and figure out a name for your consignment shop!
+Now let’s have some fun and figure out a how to name a business for your consignment shop!
 Grab some paper and a pen or a whiteboard and markers.
 Brainstorm.
 Write down anything that comes to mind, no matter how out there.
 Try to come up with at least a dozen potential business names.

 Now, look at your list.
 What’s memorable here?
 What communicates the brand and feel of your shop?
 What isn’t already in use so that customers don’t confuse you with another business?
 Check to see if the domain name is available for your shop name.